|Publication Date: 15 Nov 2018|

 Justin Welby on Living Faithfully: ‘A very good book by an exceptional leader . . . takes one back to the face of Christ and the realities of Christian discipleship.’

 Vividly elucidates the familiar but often not-quite-understood beliefs at the centre of the Christian faith.

-[On Living Faithfully] This is a very good book by a very exceptional leader.
+[On Living Faithfully] This is a very good book by an exceptional leader.
 John Pritchard puts himself into what he writes, and the result is accessible, encouraging and fun, with a steel core that not only makes one think but takes one back to the face of Christ and the realities of Christian discipleship.
 John is never cheaply comfortable but always reassuringly real.
 I am very glad to have read Living Faithfully.

 Wise, honest and realistic, Living Faithfully joins the dots in a lively and compelling way between the core of Christian teaching and contemporary human experience.

 [On God Lost and Found] This is an unusually honest book.
 Its analysis is plain-spoken and compassionate, and what Bishop John has to say about finding ways to live constructively with times of emptiness is superbly well focused.
 You'll emerge from reading this with – probably – relief that a widespread set of challenges has been so sensitively identified and – certainly – with gratitude for sensible, durable advice on how to go on making friends with the mystery we can never digest or contain.

 Amid church scandals, destructive natural disasters and terrorist atrocities committed in the name of religion, it is not surprising that many have stopped believing in God, lost their faith and go through the physical motions like church-going but with no belief.
 Pritchard's book is a useful, practical guide for those seeking reconnection with the spiritual aspects of their daily lives.